In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 Note that because rain can cause the lights to trip their circuit breakers, this Christmas light display is weather-dependent.
 Call before you go if you have concerns about incumbent weather.

-5. Enchanted Garden of Lights at Rock City
+8. Rock City’s Enchanted Garden of Lights

-Rock City Gardens in Lookout Mountain GA (Nov 18-Jan 1; Closed Dec 24)
+Rock City Gardens in Lookout Mountain GA

 Named a Top 20 Event by the Southeast Tourism Society, their Enchanted Garden of Lights celebration is widely regarded among the best Christmas lights in Georgia.